shirakaba/types-react-without-jsx-intrinsics/README.md

 # types-react-without-jsx-intrinsics

-`@types/react`, with an empty `JSX.IntrinsicElements` interface, for custom React renderers not based on DOM.
+`@types/react`, with an empty `JSX.IntrinsicElements` interface, for custom React renderers not based on HTML.

 ## Background